 To return we caught the bus back to the railway station then a train to KLIA airport.
 Outside the Arrivals Hall a free shuttle bus runs every 20 minutes to the newly opened Mitsui Outlet Park .
 It was a public holiday commemorating Malaysia Day and many people had decided to spend some time at the outlet park.

 The outlet only opened three months ago and currently there are 180 outlets in the first phase of construction.
-Most of the leading brands have a presence here and we picked up some good buys whilst looking round.
+Most of the leading brands have a presence there and we picked up some good buys whilst looking around.

 On passing the food court we were tempted into eating freshly made waffles.
 Spread on mine, I chose Kaya (a fruit curd made from coconut, eggs and sugar) which tasted delicious.
 I’d heard of Kaya but hadn’t sampled it before, and didn’t really know what it was.

 It was 6.30pm when we returned to our hotel for a rest and at around 9.00 pm we wandered around to Jalan Alor for dinner.
 As we passed Low Yat Plaza in Bukit Bintang we noticed many police and their vehicles lining the road.
-In Chinatown earlier today there had been a large protest march by the Red Shirts.
+In Chinatown earlier in the day there had been a large protest march by the Red Shirts.

 Police were taking no chances in case of any trouble.
 Fortunately we didn’t see the protest ourselves.
 The majority of Jalan Alor’s restaurants were closed ahead of the protest but we were able to find seats in one of the establishments that had remained open.
-Tonight we tempted our tastebuds with Drunken Chicken and Garlic Prawns.
+Finding somewhere to sit we tempted our tastebuds with Drunken Chicken and Garlic Prawns.
 The waiter wasn’t taking any chances in case of the protest getting out of hand, and requested payment with our order.
 This was presumably to cover themselves if trouble broke out and the diners had to hurry away.
-Thankfully there were no incidents this evening.
+Thankfully there were no incident and we enjoyed our delicious meal in peace.